Medical Negligence Lawyers

 Health care providers such as doctors, general practitioners, hospitals, chiropractors, and physiotherapists have a legal duty to take reasonable care for the safety and wellbeing of their patients.
-Occasionally injuries or illness do occur due to complications or risks but pursuing a medical negligence claim is only possible if the health care provider has breached their duty of care by failing to adhere to the standards of their profession.
+Occasionally injuries or illnesses do occur due to complications or risks but pursuing a medical negligence claim is only possible if the health care provider has breached their duty of care by failing to adhere to the standards of their profession.

 Our Claims Process

 At Revolution Law, we are proud to have Senior Lawyer Olamide Kowalik managing all medical negligence personal injury claims.
 Olamide is an expert medical negligence and malpractice lawyer who previously worked for one of Australia’s biggest law firms where she represented in some of the most significant and complex medical negligence cases in QLD.
-Olamide Kowalik is recognised on the Doyle’s List of Leading Medical Negligence Compensation Lawyers for Queensland.
-The Doyle’s list is a prestigious achievement recognising the expertise and skills of a lawyer within their field of practice.
+Olamide Kowalik is recognised on Doyle’s List of Leading Medical Negligence Compensation Lawyers for Queensland.
+Doyle’s list is a prestigious achievement recognising the expertise and skills of a lawyer within their field of practice.

 Due to the complexities of medical negligence claims, it is important to have legal representation that is confident and capable of managing these claims in an expert manner to ensure the best possible outcome.
-Not all personal injury lawyers necessarily have the high level of knowledge when it comes to medical negligence claims.
+Not all personal injury lawyers necessarily have a high level of knowledge when it comes to medical negligence claims.
 With Olamide's recognised experience, you can feel assured that your matter is in capable hands.